Friends of the Desert Outdoor Center at Lake Pleasant - Education, Recreation, and Inspiration

 Grades: 2-6

-Students learn what is meant by the term ecosystem.
-This class will introduce the concepts of food chain, habitat, and the interdependence of all organisms and their environment.
+Students will learn what is meant by the term ecosystem.
+This class will introduce the concepts of food chain, food pyramid, and the interdependence of all organisms and their environment.
 Activities in this class will teach students predator-prey relationships, balance of nature, and extinction.
+This program may be modified into a ranger led hike.
+Please ask for more details.

 Edibles